 MMV with non-negative norms

-In this tutorial we will use the spg_mmv solver which solves a multi-measurement vector basis pursuit denoise problem.
-Both standard L12 and L12non-negative norms will be compared.
-The latter set of norms is used in case allowsour solution to have only positive values in case we have access to such a kind of prior information.
+In this tutorial we will use the spg_mmv solver, which solves a multi-measurement vector basis pursuit denoise problem.
+Both the standard L12 and L12non-negative norms will be compared.
+The latter set of norms is used if we want our solution to have only positive values in case we have access to such a kind of prior information.

 import numpy as np